tvelliott/charon/README.md

 <p>
 After installing Charon on all nodes and setting the individual IP adresses for the device and host, you may want to see some output about what is going on.
-To enable viewing of packet recepton transmission, signal level, quality, etc, login to the device
+To enable viewing of packet reception, transmission, signal level, quality, etc, login to the device
 <BR>username: root
 <BR>password: analog